 Monique Ingalls (Ph.D.
 University of Pennsylvania, 2008) is an ethnomusicologist and Assistant Professor of Music.
 Prior to joining the Baylor faculty, she served as a postdoctoral teaching fellow at the University of Cambridge from 2011-14.
 From 2014-2015, she was concurrently appointed a Senior Research Fellow and Visiting Assistant Professor at Yale University’s Institute of Sacred Music.

 Dr. Ingalls’s research explores the effects of recent social, cultural, and technological change on evangelical and charismatic Christian congregational music-making in North America and beyond.
 Her articles have been published in journals, encyclopedias, and edited books in the fields of ethnomusicology, media studies, hymnology, religious studies, and ecclesiology; recent topics include how current trends in popular music are influencing worship; how and why gospel and praise and worship music are spreading around the world; and how digital audiovisual media influence how worship music is made and marketed.
-Her first monograph, entitled Music Making Congregations: How Contemporary Worship Music Forms Community in North American Evangelical Christianity, is under review with Oxford University Press.
-Drawing from five years of multi-site ethnographic research, her book shows how adopting contemporary worship music has changed US evangelical Christians’ understanding of worship and brought into being new ways of creating community.
-Her current research examines the growing popularity of gospel choir music in European community choirs.
-This multi-year project will draw from three research sites in Northern, Western, and Eastern Europe, using gospel community choirs as a lens for studying processes related to social integration, ethnic identity, and the shifting roles of religious music in (post-)secular, post-Christian societies.
+Her monograph Singing the Congregation: How Contemporary Worship Music Forms Evangelical Community is forthcoming from Oxford University Press in Fall 2018.
+Drawing from five years of multi-site ethnographic research, this book shows how performing contemporary worship music has changed US evangelical Christians’ understanding of worship and brought into being new ways of creating community.
+Her current research examines the growing popularity of British gospel choirs.
+This multi-year ethnographic project focuses on gospel choirs an choir networks in three UK cities, using these choirs as a lens for studying processes related to social integration, ethnic identity, and the shifting roles of religious music in (post-)secular, post-Christian societies.